rwngallego/healthcheck/docs/design.md

   - [ ] Implement the Handlers
   - [ ] Implement the Application
   - [ ] Implement the Worker pool
-  - [ ] Implement the Push Service
+  - [ ] Extra: Implement the Push Service
 - [ ] Frontend:
-  - [ ] Create the Registration/Login page
   - [ ] Create the Dashboard page with the list of services and their status
   - [ ] Services CRUD:
     - [ ] Add